The Prime Interest Rate: How It Affects Your Small Business Loan

 Fixed vs. Variable Interest Rates on Small Business Loans

 The prime interest rate has fluctuated significantly over time.
 In February 1972, for instance, the U.S. prime rate stood at 4.5 percent.
 It then began a wave-like rise, generally changing either a quarter-point or a half-point monthly.
 There were periods when it fell back again, but only to a degree.
 By December 1980 the prime rate stood at an astonishing 21.5 percent—an all-time high.
-In comparison, during the COVID19 virus outbreak of 2020 in the U.S., the prime interest rate was 3.25% in April, 2020.
+In comparison, the U.S. prime interest rate was 3.25% in April 2020.

 This kind of range and the underlying interest rate volatility it represents can be ruinous for small businesses, especially because lenders making shorter-term business loans often deny small businesses a fixed-rate loan, potentially subjecting them to unsustainable interest expenses if the prime rate soars.
 As a general rule, it is prudent for small business owners to get a fixed rate in a low-interest environment, such as the "quantitative easing" period that followed the 2008-09 Great Recession.
 While interest rates on fixed-rate loans typically are a point or two higher than a similar loan with a variable rate, accepting the slightly higher fixed rate provides certainty and protects business owners from the kind of rising rates seen in the 1970s.

 The LIBOR Benchmark

 LIBOR is a benchmark used to set interest rates that are based on market conditions.
 It is used primarily for residential mortgage loans with variable, or adjustable rates.
 Historically, LIBOR has also been used for home equity lines of credit (HELOC), student loans, credit cards, and automobile loans.